 Have you seen these kinds of opportunities in your life and wished you had some spare money to give?
 Budget for it!
 If you don’t have a lot of space in your budget, even putting aside $5/month for spontaneous giving will probably give you more joy than any other way to use $5.

 Another thing to notice about this list is that some of the items on this list can count as charitable giving for tax purposes and some can not.
 Remember that any time you give cash, you must have a receipt (or a canceled check) from the qualified charitable organization to count it on your schedule A. Personally, when we are making a decision about whether to give, we don’t generally care if it’s tax-deductible, but we do get a receipt if it is.
-As I discussed in my post about why you should care about taxes, taking the tax donation can increase your giving power.
 If the government wants to help me give more, I’ll happily take the help!

 We do also have a “Gifts” category and a “Christmas” category for regular gift-giving including birthdays, weddings, and graduations.
 We keep the “Other Giving” category limited to charities and helping others that are outside of our regularly scheduled charitable giving.